 Hario Skerton Ceramic Coffee Mill

 The Hario Skerton is widely expected to be the grinder that other grinders try to be, it’s a classic that although simple, churns out some of the best ground coffee at home.
-You can read my full hands-on Hario Skerton review for ins-and-outs of this manual grinder.
+You can read my full hands-on Hario Skerton review for all of the ins-and-outs regarding this manual grinder.

 The Hario Skerton is a backpackers best friend and it ticks all of the boxes for grinding coffee around a campfire.
 The base is made of glass, now don’t let this put you off I know what you’re thinking isn’t glass a bad idea for camping.
 Yes and no, the glass is extremely durable and to be honest the only way it’s going to break is if it’s dropped from a height onto a hard floor.